 Smartwool and Darn Tough are our favorites!
 Both sell merino wool- anti-stank and temperature adjusting- important in a sock choice.
 Darn Tough because they guarantee their socks forever, and kids love to get holes in their socks, so they can keep getting new ones forever!
 Just don’t lose one to the dryer monster!

 Even if your kids don’t like to wear them, they are needed for nasty showers.
-Cloth straps will hold moisture and start molding when packed, so try to stick with plastic.
+Bonus if you can find some with a strap that can double as water shoes for your adventures!

 1 pair of shoes